Home | Browse Topics | Jobs & benefits | Starting and leaving a job | Redundancy: When the business doesn’t need your role anymore

 What process does my employer have to follow?

 Employers have to go through a set process, called the “workplace change process,” before they can make someone redundant.
 This includes a process for coming up with a proposal, presenting it to employees, and genuinely considering any feedback.
-You can find out more about the workplace change process online – go to: employment.govt.nz/workplace-policies/workplace-change.
+You can find out more about the workplace change process online – go to: employment.govt.nz/fair-work-practices/restructuring-and-workplace-change.

 When will a redundancy decision be “fair and reasonable”?